-Information on a wide range of careers is available in the Learning Resource Centre, university/college prospectuses and applications, gap year activities, student finance, sponsorship, work experience/shadowing, conferences, work and study abroad is all widely accessible.
-Special events and external guest speakers are arranged during the school year to help the girls make informed decision.
+Throughout the year a range of activities are available to encourage students to challenge their thinking on the range of career/higher education options open to them Information is available on a wide range of careers in the Learning Resource Centre, university/college prospectuses and applications, gap year activities, student finance, sponsorship, work experience/shadowing, conferences, work and study abroad is all widely accessible.
+Special events and external guest speakers are arranged during the school year to help the students make informed decisions.
 Individual career interviews are offered to everyone to discuss options, individual's strengths, development and ambitions.
 For those wishing to apply to Oxford or Cambridge, we give extensive advice and support during the application and interview process.
-We also organise a series of visiting speakers from various professions and give advice to those deferring university entry or choosing not to go on to higher education.
+We also organise a series of visiting speakers from various professions and give advice to those deferring university entries or choosing not to go on to higher education.
 We have a very well stocked Careers Library as well as careers' software accessible to all students on the school's networked computers, which also have access to the Internet.

-Career Programme Throughout Year 12 & 13 a range of activities are available to encourage students to challenge their thinking on the range of career/higher education options open to them.
 They continue to use Unifrog more extensively and with more depth.
-These include exploratory career tools, individual career interviews, group work, external presentations, a Higher Education Day and help with bridging the gap between school, higher education and employment.
+These include exploratory career tools, individual career interviews, group work, external presentations, a Higher Education Day and help with bridging the gap between school, higher education, apprenticeships and employment.